aptabase/aptabase-unreal/README.md

 First, you need to get your `App Key` from Aptabase, you can find it in the `Instructions` menu on the left side menu.

-Then you have to set it inside `Project Settings → Analytics → Aptabase` inside your `Api Key` field.
+Then you have to set it inside `Project Settings → Analytics → Aptabase` inside your `App Key` field.

 Based on the key, your `Host` will be selected.
 In the case of self-hosted versions, you will get an input field to enter your custom URL.